The Real Estate Investment Structure Taxation Review: Netherlands

 The Netherlands does not have real estate investment trusts but has introduced the FBI regime, which is similar.
 FBIs are subject to corporate income tax in the Netherlands at a rate of zero per cent.
 Profit distributions by an entity with FBI status are, in principle, subject to dividend withholding tax at a rate of 15 per cent.

-The FBI regime is open to Dutch NVs, BVs and non-transparent FGRs.
-In addition, similar vehicles incorporated under the laws of the BES islands, Aruba, Curaçao, Sint Maarten or under the law of an EU Member State can also qualify for FBI status.13 This also applies to similar vehicles incorporated under the law of a third country with which the Netherlands has concluded a double tax treaty, provided that the double tax treaty includes a non-discrimination clause.
+The FBI regime is open to NVs, BVs and non-transparent FGRs.
+In addition, similar vehicles incorporated under the laws of the BES islands (Bonaire, Sint Eustatius and Saba), Aruba, Curaçao or Sint Maarten or under the law of an EU Member State can also qualify for FBI status.14 This also applies to similar vehicles incorporated under the law of a third country with which the Netherlands has concluded a double tax treaty, provided that the double tax treaty includes a non-discrimination clause.

 ii Requirements to access the regime